 Fisher Course Reassignment

 Purpose: A Fisher Course Reassignment is time from one course or its equivalent in a given semester in order for a colleague to complete a professional project, either for teaching or scholarly/artistic work (10-12 hours per week for a whole semester).
 Fisher Course Reassignments may be used for reassigned time for the preparation of a complete proposal for a significant external grant or fellowship.
-The Fisher applicant should have identified the grant or fellowship he or she aims to apply for, showing that there is an appropriate deadline and that he or she is a plausible candidate for the grant, and should also describe in some detail the work (writing, research, grant workshops, etc.) that will be undertaken during the period of the Fisher Course Reassignment that would justify the corresponding reassigned time (10-12 hours per week for a full semester).
-We suggest further that the application should identify one or more appropriate mentors, at DePauw or elsewhere, who have agreed to assist.
+The Fisher applicant should have identified the grant or fellowship he or she aims to apply for, showing that there is an appropriate deadline and that he or she is a plausible candidate for the grant, and should also describe in some detail the work (writing, research, grant workshops, etc.) that will be undertaken during the period of the Fisher Course Reassignment that would justify the corresponding reassigned time.
+Faculty members interested in applying for grants should also contact the Dean of Faculty for assistance.

 Eligibility: All tenure-track or tenured members of the faculty are eligible to apply each year, but they may only receive an award every two years.
 Term faculty members must have completed a successful third-year review.
 Faculty members are not eligible for a Fisher Course Reassignment during the same academic year as a sabbatical or pre-tenure leave.
 See section on "Faculty Categories and Eligibility for Funding" for more details.